zoobah/exercises/password_attacks/Password_Attacks_README.md

 ## Requirements
 Any environment capable of running Python and a password cracker like hashcat or John the Ripper should suffice.

-My lab environment for this is a Kali 2020.3 virtual machine and a MacBook Pro running hashcat.
+My lab environment for this is a Kali 2020.3 virtual machine

 ## Linux Setup
 1. Install Kali Linux